lishiyo/jQuery-plugins/README.md

 # RESET = DANGEROUS UNDO
-git reset <commit></commit> - resets staging area to most recent or specific commit, but working directory remains same git reset --hard <commit> - resets both staging area AND working directory
+git reset <commit></commit> - resets staging area to most recent or specific commit, but working directory remains same git reset --hard <commit> - resets both staging area AND working directory reset ONLY affects tracked files.
+To remove untracked files: git clean -n // shows you which files will be removed git clean -f // removes untracked files in current directory (use -df to remove directors as well)

 # TO MERGE A DETACHED HEAD COMMIT:
 git checkout -b temp